clulab/reach/README.md

 # Citations

-For now, please cite this paper:
+If you use `reach`, please cite this paper:

 ```
 @inproceedings{Valenzuela+:2015aa,